What’s a single girl to do when marriage takes too long?

 Valentine’s and other lovey-dovey seasons can be hard if you are trusting God for a mate and it seems like He took the long route.

-It is hard when the wedding season hits and the bridal shower invites pour in, and everyone appears to be hooking up, and you haven’t been out on a date for months, maybe years.
+It is hard when the wedding season hits and the bridal shower invites pour in, and everyone appears to be hooking up, and you haven’t been out on a date for months, years even.

 If you are single and waiting, I am sure you have heard it all – from “be content in your season” to “marriage is not everything.”